Which Cubic Graphs have Quadrangulated Spherical Immersions?: Constructions

 \begin{prop} For any embedding of a graph $G$ in a surface $S$, we have \end{prop} \begin{proof} Observe that, from any embedded graph $G$, the double radial $R^2(G)$ can be obtained by \begin{enumerate} \item subdividing each edge $e$ of $G$ with a new vertex $v_e$ in its center; \item adding a vertex $v_f$ in the center of each face $f$ of $G$; and, \item for each face $f$ and each edge $e$ on $\partial f$, adding the edge $v_ev_f$. \end{enumerate} It follows, therefore, that each edge-vertex $v_e$ and each face-vertex $v_f$ has degree 4, and all new edges belong to the induced subgraph on the set of such vertices.
 This essentially says that $R^2(G)$ is obtained from $G$ by adding in a family of transversals. \end{proof}

-For the next result, note that if $G$ is a cubic quadrangulation then vertices in $R(G)$ corresponding to faces of the embedding must have degree 4.
+For the next result, note that if $G$ is a quadrangulated immersion then vertices in $R(G)$ corresponding to faces of the embedding must have degree 4.
 It follows that if $u$ is a vertex of $\epsilon(R(G))$, then $u$ is a vertex of $R(G)$ corresponding to a vertex of $G$.

-\begin{theorem} If $G$ is a cubic quadrangulation with an odd quantity of vertices, then $\epsilon(R(G))$ is not connected.
-Furthermore, if $\epsilon(R(G))$ is connected then the induced embedding of $R(G)$ contains at least one transversal. \end{theorem} \begin{proof} Observe first that if $G$ is a cubic quadrangulation and $u,w$ are vertices in the same component of $\epsilon(R(G))$, then $u,w$ correspond to vertices in the same block of the bipartition of $G$.
+\begin{theorem} If $G$ is a quadrangulated immersion with an odd quantity of vertices, then $\epsilon(R(G))$ is not connected.
+Furthermore, if $\epsilon(R(G))$ is connected then the induced embedding of $R(G)$ contains at least one transversal. \end{theorem} \begin{proof} Observe first that if $G$ is a quadrangulated immersion and $u,w$ are vertices in the same component of $\epsilon(R(G))$, then $u,w$ correspond to vertices in the same class of the bipartition of $G$.
 We can see this as follows: Suppose $u,w$ are degree-3 vertices in $R(G)$ and $P$ is a transverse path from $u$ to $w$ in $R(G)$.
 Write $P=v_1,f_1,v_2,f_2, \ldots, v_k,f_k$ where $v_i$ are vertices of $R(G)$ corresponding to vertices of $G$ (with $v_1=u$ and $v_k=w$) and $f_i$ are vertices of $R(G)$ corresponding to faces of the embedding of $G$.
 Since every face of $G$ is a quadrangle we can construct an even-length path $P'$ in $G$ from $u$ to $w$ by replacing each subpath $v_i,f_i,v_{i+1}$ with one of the two subpaths $v_i,x_i,v_{i+1}$, where $x_i$ is a vertex on $\partial f_i$ other than $v_i$ and $v_{i+1}$.

-If $G$ is a cubic quadrangulation with an odd quantity of vertices, then by Corollary \ref{cor:6and2} not all degree 3 vertices are in the same block of $G$.
+If $G$ is a quadrangulated immersion with an odd quantity of vertices, then by Corollary \ref{cor:6and2} not all degree 3 vertices are in the same bipartition class of $G$.
 Combining this with the observation from the previous paragraph, we see that $\epsilon(R(G))$ cannot be connected.

-On the other hand, if $\epsilon(R(G))$ is connected then all cubic vertices of $G$ must be in the same block of the bipartition of $G$.
-Thus all vertices in the other block of $G$ have degree 4, so that one transverse-path component of $R(G)$ consists only of vertices of degree 4, and therefore contains at least one transversal. \end{proof}
+On the other hand, if $\epsilon(R(G))$ is connected then all cubic vertices of $G$ must be in the same class of the bipartition of $G$.
+Thus all vertices in the other bipartition class of $G$ have degree 4, so that one transverse-path component of $R(G)$ consists only of vertices of degree 4, and therefore contains at least one transversal. \end{proof}

-Figure \ref{fig:bipartite_radial} illustrates an example of a cubic quadrangulation $G$ for which $\epsilon(R(G))$ is not connected, and Figure \ref{fig:bipartite_radial_connected} illustrates an example of a cubic quadrangulation $G$ for which $\epsilon(R(G))$ is connected.
+Figure \ref{fig:bipartite_radial} illustrates an example of a quadrangulated immersion $G$ for which $\epsilon(R(G))$ is not connected, and Figure \ref{fig:bipartite_radial_connected} illustrates an example of a quadrangulated immersion $G$ for which $\epsilon(R(G))$ is connected.